2020 Spike & Dig Rule Sheet

 (a) Before each match, every player must legibly sign their name to the match score sheet (which includes a waiver of liability).
 Important: this means the Team Captain can’t sign for all & the match can’t start until completed.

-(b) Teams must have a minimum of two women on the court at all times (all adult divisions are co-ed; JHS and SHS may have all female teams); teams OK with less than 6 people as long as the two women rule is followed.
+(b) Teams must have a minimum of two women on the court at all times (no exception for the junior and senior high teams); teams may play with less than six people as long as the two women minimum rule is followed.

 (c) As usual, there will be Court Marshals (wearing an orange vest) rotating through the entire playing area.
+All Court Marshals are local certified volleyball referees volunteering their time.
 For questions, injuries, problems or disputes, please find the nearest Court Marshal or send a team member to the Master Scoreboard area.
 They will in turn find someone to help with injuries or fix equipment; they will answer your questions or resolve issues.
-Appeals of decisions given by a Court Marshal may be made to the Head Court Marshal, whose decision is final.
+Appeals of decisions given by a Court Marshal may be made to the Head Court Marshal (HCM), whose decision is final.

-(d) All matches should start promptly at the top of the hour and must be completed by 5 minutes before the top of the next hour (even if they get a late start---except for special circumstances with the approval of the Head Court Marshal).
-Please be sure that both Captains have decided who serves first and determined the ball to be used before the top of the hour.
+(d) All matches should start promptly at the top of the hour and must be completed by 5 minutes before the top of the next hour (even if they get a late start---except for special circumstances with the approval of the HCM).
+Please be sure that both Team Captains have decided who serves first (rock/paper/..) and who is keeping score prior to the top of the hour.

 (f) The third SET (if necessary) will begin immediately after the second SET and after the Team Captains have determined serve/side; if match time is over, (ie, 55 minutes after the hour) the team that is ahead is the winner, even if by 1 point.
 If even the second SET is not finished, then total points will determine winner.
 If still tied, next point wins.

-(g) The two Team Captains should get the score sheet signed by their players and get a person on the sidelines to keep score, keep time, etc.; please get play started on time (top of the hour)---if not, it just reduces your playing time.
+(g) Volunteer Court Monitors (lime green vests) will be provided when possible for groups of courts; however, the two Team Captains should initiate getting the score sheet signed by their players, getting a person on the sidelines to keep score, keep time, etc. Please get play started on time (top of the hour)---if not, it just reduces your playing time.

 (j) Each team should provide a ball and the first serving team will decide which ball to use; the ball can change for each SET.